Smart buildings, explained – here’s what they mean for the built environment

 The Empire State is one of the most iconic and widely-recognised skyscrapers ever built, yet despite being considered a historical landmark, it’s become an excellent case study for how to make an existing building smart.

-This 100-year-old, 102 storey building has been retrofitted with advanced technologies with the goal of reducing energy consumption by 38% and saving $4.4 million on energy costs per year.
-Through the introduction of a building management system and smart sensors, the Empire State has consistently beat its efficiency performance targets in the last ten years, proving that not all smart buildings have to be new and freshly built structures.
+This 100-year-old, 102 storey skyscraper has been retrofitted with advanced technologies with the goal of reducing energy consumption by 38% and saving $4.4 million on energy costs per year.
+Through the introduction of a building management system and smart sensors, the Empire State has consistently beat its efficiency performance targets in the last ten years, proving that not all smart structures have to be new and freshly built structures.

 Learn more: A guide to retrofitting (and how it could help us reach net zero)